dcampbell01/httpSer/README.md

 The State of the Program:
 -------------------------

-Receives HTTP\1.0 responses and processes them as if they were HTTP\0.9 (simple) requests.
-This means no caching or authentication.
-It creates and sends valid HTTP\1.0 responses. (or at least is meant to do that;
-currently none of the HTTP methods are functioning properly)
+GET, HEAD, and DELETE work!
 Strings are now passed around sanely.
+No caching and no authentication.

 Unresolved Issues:
 ------------------

-- implement HEAD, GET, PUT, DELETE.
+- implement PUT.
+It appears that telnet only sends the request line so implementing PUT is going to have be hacky...
 - Fix all lines marked !!!!!!!!!!!!!!!!!!!!!!!!!!!!!! or ///////////////////////////////////////////
-- Test that our server respods to HTTP\1.0 responses with an HTTP\0.9 response

 Miscellaneous Notes: